Azure/azure-iot-device-ecosystem/get_started/stm32cube-stm32-iot-discovery-kit-c.md

 ### 3.2 Connect and send messages to Azure IoT Hub

-To visualize log messages from [STM32L4 Discovery Kit][lnk-discovery] board, configure your serial terminal (e.g. [TeraTerm][lnk-teraterm] for Windows) with the following parameters
+To visualize the log of messages from [STM32L4 Discovery Kit][lnk-discovery] board, configure your serial terminal (e.g. [TeraTerm][lnk-teraterm] for Windows) with the following parameters
 - BaudRate : 115200
 - Data : 8 bit
 - Parity : none